sky192/React-shopping-cart/README.md

 # SPA Shopping Website
 Product Details Page and Shopping cart created with useReducer and useContext.
-Fetched product data from API
+Fetched product data from API.